Jacksonville Zoo and Gardens: Elephant Plaza

-Amur leopards were housed along the southern end of the boardwalk.
-The exhibit is highlighted by the gigantic artificial tree in the center of the exhibit that the leopards love to sleep and play on.
-The zoo successfully bred this rare species in 2010.
-The zoo's last leopard, Nicolai passed away in November 2020 at the age of 19.
-Their habitat is now home to yellow-billed storks, African spoonbills, northern bald ibises and southern screamers.
+For a time, Amur leopards were displayed along the southern end of the boardwalk.
+Historically, the zoo successfully bred this rare subspecies in 2010. with the zoo's last leopard, Nicolai, dying in November 2020.
+After Nicolai’s death, their habitat temporarily held yellow-billed storks, African spoonbills, northern bald ibises and southern screamers before the original structure came down for good in 2024.